 Will every school closure because of inclement weather be considered a Flexible Instruction / Remote Learning Day?

 The District expects to call for a Flexible Instruction / Remote Learning Day on any day that our schools are closed because of inclement weather.

 If the District calls for a Flexible Instruction / Remote Learning Day, how will I know?

 Students and parents/guardians will be informed of a Flexible Instruction / Remote Learning Day through the District’s mass notification system in the same way that school closings and delays are announced.
 Notifications will be distributed via phone and e-mail and will be posted on the District’s website, www.marsk12.org.

 What is a Flexible Instruction / Remote Learning Day?

 On a Flexible Instruction / Remote Learning Day, students will be able to connect remotely to their classes during the school day.
-Note: During the 2021-2022 School Year, all schools will run on a Two-Hour Delay Schedule on a Flexible Instruction / Remote Learning Day to better enable both teachers and students to prepare for the school day.
+Note: All schools will run on a Two-Hour Delay Schedule on a Flexible Instruction / Remote Learning Day to better enable both teachers and students to prepare for the school day.

 What will be expected of students on a Flexible Instruction / Remote Learning Day?